Savannah Bananas: Banana Ball world tours

+Beginning tours

 In 2021, the Bananas announced their first "world" tour called the One City World Tour, where they traveled to Mobile, Alabama, and sold out both nights in Hank Aaron Stadium with a combined crowd of over 7,000 fans.

 In 2022, the Bananas added six more cities across four different states to the tour, creating a 14-game "world" tour in which all games were sellouts.
 While most Banana Ball games feature the Bananas versus the Party Animals, the Bananas introduced a "Challenger Series" in which they play against a different opponent.
 The first such series was played May 5–6 against the Kansas City Monarchs of the American Association of Professional Baseball and saw each team win one game.

 The 2023 "world" tour was expanded to over 80 games, with the team implementing their new exhibition-only status.
-The tour started at The Ballpark of the Palm Beaches in Florida on February 17 and ended seven months later at Doubleday Field in Cooperstown, New York.
+The tour started at The Ballpark of the Palm Beaches in West Palm Beach, Florida on February 17 and ended seven months later at Doubleday Field in Cooperstown, New York.
 It included numerous challenger games against teams such as the Charleston Dirty Birds, Southern Maryland Blue Crabs, Florence Y'alls, The MLB Players Alumni Association, and a rematch with the Kansas City Monarchs.
 Additionally, the Bananas played their first international opponent, the Aussie Drop Bears, a team from Australia featuring professional and collegiate players.

+Expansion to MLB stadiums

-The "world" tour kicked off its 2024 season at George M. Steinbrenner Field in Tampa, Florida, on February 8 and ended eight months later at LoanDepot Park in Miami, followed by a trip on a cruise ship to The Bahamas called "Bananaland at Sea".
+The "world" tour kicked off its 2024 season at George M. Steinbrenner Field in Tampa, Florida, on February 8 and ended eight months later at LoanDepot Park in Miami, Florida, followed by a trip on a cruise ship to The Bahamas called "Bananaland at Sea".
 The tour also included five other MLB ballparks: Nationals Park, Washington, D.C.; Minute Maid Park in Houston; Fenway Park in Boston; Citizens Bank Park in Philadelphia; and Progressive Field in Cleveland.

+Expansion to football stadiums

 The Savannah Bananas announced they would play games in 40 cities in 2025, including three NFL stadiums and 17 MLB stadiums.
 Their first NFL stadium game was at Raymond James Stadium in Tampa, Florida, where they played in front of a sold-out crowd of 65,000.
 On April 26, the Bananas and the Party Animals played a game in front of 81,000 people at Clemson University's Memorial Stadium.
-In August, they signed Kelsie Whitmore, one of the highest-profile professional woman baseball players.
+Tickets to the games at Coors Field were available via a lottery and sold out in less than two hours.
+The attendance of more than 50,000 fans was the highest of any MLB stadium in the Bananas history.
+Some events were starting to be televised by ESPN.

+For 2026, the Bananas announced that the Banana Ball Championship League (BBCL) would play in 75 stadiums (ranging from MLB to NFL) in 45 states in front of over 3.2 million fans.